loosolab/UROPA/docs/output.md

 * **Merged_Best_hits_table** : The table that summarizes the Best_hits_table by chosing one feature for each peak in case more queries are given and each query validates one feature.The closest feature from all queries should be shown here.

-* **Reformatted_Besthits_table** : This table is created by an optional flag in the command line when running UROPA(-r).It creates a compact table with all hits per peak per query in one line, separated by semicolon, so one can have all the annotated features per peak at once.It is therefore created only when multiple queries are given.
+* **Reformatted_Besthits_table** : This table is created by an optional flag in the command line when running UROPA: ` uropa.sh -i [..] -o [..] -r`.
+It creates a compact table with all hits per peak per query in one line, separated by semicolon, so one can have all the annotated features per peak at once.It is therefore created only when multiple queries are given.

 * **Results_Summary_Visualisation.pdf** : In this document one can obtain graphical information of the peak annotation run by UROPA,depending on the configuration file requirements and the output tables created(Best_hits_table or Merged_Best_hits_table are used).